mixpanel/docs/pages/docs/admin/organizations-projects/manage-projects.md

 ## Reset Projects

 You can reset the current project in Project Settings.
-When you reset the project, Mixpanel deactivates the project and all its data and projects settings, then generates a new project.
+When you reset the project, Mixpanel deactivates the project and all its data and project settings, then generates a new project.

 ![manageprojects 11 Image](/manageprojects11.png)

-A warning indicates this reset deactivates the project and all its data and projects settings, then generates a new project.
+A warning indicates this reset deactivates the project and all its data and project settings, then generates a new project.
 Mixpanel stores a backup of the deactivated project.
 Mixpanel will delete the data based on the data retention policy.

 ![manageprojects 12 Image](/manageprojects12.png)